KiruthikaChokkalingam/Blinkit-/README.md

 ## Final Conclusion
-To improve Blinkit's sales performance, we need a strategic market planning focusing on Tier 2 and Tier 1 cities and promote more healthy and organic foods.Average customer rating of 4  indicating high satisfaction but room for improvement in low-rated items
+To improve Blinkit's sales performance, we need a strategic market planning focusing on Tier 2 and Tier 1 cities and promote more healthy and organic foods.Average customer rating of 4  indicating high satisfaction but room for improvement in low-rated items.